Austrian parliament sacks Kurz as video sting crisis rolls on

 The first successful no-confidence motion against an Austrian government since the country regained its independence in 1955 was passed when lawmakers from the Social Democrats and FPO stood in support.
 Together they control a majority of seats in the assembly.
 Kurz’s party holds a third of the seats.

-Austrian president Alexander Van der Bellen must now nominate a new chancellor to put together a caretaker government able to last until the next election, widely expected to be held in September.
+Austrian President Alexander Van der Bellen must now nominate a new chancellor to put together a caretaker government able to last until the next election, widely expected to be held in September.
 While he could in principle choose Kurz again, that is highly unlikely.
 An elder statesman, like a retired president or senior judge, is the more probable.

-Van der Bellen is due to issue a statement at 9 p.m.
-(1900 GMT)
+Van der Bellen said he would formally relieve the government of its duties at 11:30 a.m.
+(0930 GMT) on Tuesday but ask ministers to stay on for “a small number of days” until a solution for a new provisional government were found.
+Vice Chancellor Hartwig Loeger would lead until then, he said.

 Kurz had replaced outgoing FPO ministers with civil servants, arguing that even though he headed what was essentially a minority government, it represented stability in the wake of the video scandal and ahead of a parliamentary election widely expected to be held in September.